iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 1 reviews"/>
 </p>

+> Not good this app for City Virginia<br> :date: __2021-01-08 20:37:15__

+> Waste of space on my Phone.
+This app does not work like it is supposed to.
+My Wife and I contracted the virus and never did the app say we were in contact with anyone.
+Even when I go to report it, it says wait to contacted by the department of health, two weeks and nothing.
+So don't waste you time with this app and just follow the CDC guidelines to keep yourself safe.<br> :date: __2021-01-05 22:55:24__

+> Absolutely useless.
+You have to wait to receive a unique six digit PIN from the Virginia department of Health in order to report a positive covid test and prevent false reporting.
+But my provider said they don't get that pin, and the VDH phone call I got 3 days after I tested positive didn't have it either.
+So just delete it this app and be safe.<br> :date: __2021-01-05 19:00:49__

 > Got a positive result 7 days (updated) ago and need a PIN to enter and yet still haven't rec'd a call.
 Good idea, poor execution.<br> :date: __2021-01-02 17:53:45__

 > This app gives you a scare<br> :date: __2021-01-01 04:40:20__